sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## PatchSodPolicy
+## Patch SOD policy by ID

 > SodPolicy PatchSodPolicy(ctx, id).JsonPatchOperation(jsonPatchOperation).Execute()

-Patch SOD policy by ID
+Allows updating SOD Policy fields other than ["id","created","creatorId","policyQuery","type"] using the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
+Requires role of ORG_ADMIN.
+This endpoint can only patch CONFLICTING_ACCESS_BASED type policies.
+Do not use this endpoint to patch general policies - doing so will build an API exception.

 ### Example